buddh4/lyvely/packages/applications/docs/docs/guide/intro.md

 of features depends on the installed modules of the platform and its policies.
 Some platforms may only allow certain features for certain profiles.
 A module may offer multiple features for fine-granular customization of a profile.

-Here you have a list of the main features available on profile level:

 ### Stream

-The stream can be used to communicate with your members or for brainstorming and information management in single user profiles.
-The stream will contain any kind content in a chat-like view.
-Each content entry supports a multi-level sub discussion stream.
-This means you can not only create comments to content entries, but add any kind of content to the discussion and therefore use this to further structure your discussions.
+The stream can be used to communicate with members or for brainstorming and information management.
+The stream will contain various types of content in a chat-like view.
+Each content entry supports multi-level sub-discussions consisting of streams themselves.
+This means you can not only create single-level, text-only comments as with many other platforms, but rather add any kind of content to a discussion and sub-discussions.

+Users can create any type of content directly in the stream view.

 ### Habits